hellonicha/hellonicha.github.io/_pages/about.md

 ------

 ## Recent Happenings
+- 1 paper accepted for presentation at ICLR 2026 - Congrats Yuexi! - January 26, 2026
 - 3 papers accepted for presentation at ISBI 2026 - Congrats [Rui](https://arxiv.org/abs/2511.16498), Jiyao, and Joanna! - January 13, 2026
 - 1 [paper](https://papers.miccai.org/miccai-2025/paper/2415_paper.pdf) accepted for presentation at MICCAI 2025 - Congrats Yuexi! - June 17, 2025
 - Many congratulations to Yuexi for winning the Runner-up Best Oral Paper Award at IPMI 2025!! - May 30, 2025